 Bear in mind that licensing or selling patent pending technology is not very often done, but it is possible.

-Just because you have a patent pending status doesn’t mean you can get sue happy.
-If the inventor sees someone who has copied their product, then the inventor can send a stern warning that the inventor has patent pending status.
+Just because you have patent pending status doesn’t mean you can get sue happy.
+If the inventor sees someone who has copied their product, then the inventor can send a stern warning that the inventor has submitted a patent application.
 However, think of the warning as just a notification.
-Because the potential infringer has no way of verifying the inventor’s claims and no way of predicting probability of a patent maturing from the patent application, oftentimes, these types of letters go ignored.
+These letters often go ignored.
+The potential infringer has no way of verifying the inventor’s claims.
+Plus, they have no way to predict the probability of you getting a patent.

 Patent pending-type patent protection gives priority while patent pending status in this sense holds the inventor’s place in line as of the filing date of the patent application.